 “Have you heard of a company called Skulpt?
 They claim to measure body composition more accurately than body fat scales.
 What do you think about it?”

-Skulpt makes a couple of devices – AIM and Chisel – that are designed to measure both muscle quality and body fat percentage.
+Skulpt makes a device that’s designed to measure both muscle quality and body fat percentage.

 You place it over your muscles, and hold it in place for a few seconds.

 It’s then supposed to “instantly and accurately measure body fat percentage and the muscle quality of each muscle.”
-Here’s a video of a guy using the Skulpt Aim if you’d like to watch.
+Here’s a video of a guy using the Skulpt Scanner if you’d like to watch.